 The actuarial best estimate future claims are uplifted from a 'reasonably foreseeable' basis to include consideration of all potential outcomes whether observed within historical data or not.
 This implicitly includes a wider range of events in the future claim estimates and introduces the concept of an ENID allowance in the solvency provisions.
-This may include latent claims or very extreme high severity/low probability claims, but more widely it considers any event not observed within the historical data.
+This may include latent claims or very extreme high severity/low probability claims but more widely it considers any event not observed within the historical data.

 ENID uplift ratios are calculated separately for each line of business claim provisions and premium provisions.
-The ratios are calculated using the ratio of the mean of the full range of reserve (for claim provisions) and underwriting (for premium provisions) risk outcomes from the Group and Company's internal economic capital model to the mean of a range where outcomes above the 99th-99.5th percentile are truncated depending on the historic experience for each business line.
-This therefore allows for modelled events over the 1 in 100 outcome level.
+The ratios are calculated using the ratio of the mean of the full range of reserve (for claim provisions) and underwriting (for premium provisions) risk outcomes from the Group and Company's internal economic capital model to the mean of a range where outcomes above the 97.5th-99th percentile, and are truncated depending on the historic experience for each business line.
 The same uplift proportions are applied gross and net of reinsurance.
 Uplifts are generally greater for premium provisions given the higher perceived uncertainty.